Totals Betting For Beginners

-Punters often like to place different bets on their favourite sports.
+Punters often enjoy placing different bets on their favourite sports.

-Beginners know that the most popular and widely used wagers are the ones where you bet on a specific team to win.
-However, another commonly used type of wager is totals.
+Experienced players know that the most widely used and most popular types of bets are moneyline (when you bet on a specific team to win) and point spread (where you place wagers on a team winning by a specific number of points or goals).
+However, another commonly used type of wager is Totals.

-By the end of the piece, you’ll know precisely how totals betting works and how to place these bets on your own.
+By the end of this guide, you’ll know precisely how totals betting works and how to place these bets on your own.

 Let’s take a look.

 What is the total or over/under in betting?